 The TNPCB is taking effective steps in handling and management of hazardous chemicals and treatment and disposal of hazardous wastes in an environmentally safe manner.
-The Board has identified and listed out 2480 units generating hazardous wastes under the Hazardous Wastes (Management and Handling) Rules, 1989 as amended in 2000 and 2003.
+The Board has identified and listed out 2532 units generating hazardous wastes under the Hazardous Wastes (Management and Handling) Rules, 1989 as amended in 2000 and 2003 as on 31.3.2009.
 These units are being subject to strict supervision.
-A common hazardous waste treatment storage and disposal facility (TSDF) is established at SIPCOT industrial estate, Gummidipoondi and it has just commenced its operations.
+The Hazardous Wastes (Management, Handling and Transboundary Movement) Rules, 2008 have been notified by the Ministry of Environment and Forest, Government of India on 24.9.2008.
+A common hazardous waste treatment storage and disposal facility (TSDF) is established at SIPCOT industrial estate, Gummidipoondi and it has commenced its operations.
 The federation of common effluent treatment plants, Tiruppur, has identified a site at Nallur village, Karupagoundarpalayam, Tiruppur taluk, Coimbatore district and the federation of CETPs & ETPs in Karur have identified a site at Mathagiri village, Krishnarayapuram taluk, Karur district for establishing a secure landfill facility for disposal of sludge generated from treatment of textile dyeing effluents.
-EIA studies and public hearing of the site has been completed.
+EIA studies and public hearing of the site have been completed.
 Work will be undertaken after obtaining local body clearance in the above two sites.
 To adopt recycling and reuse principles, cement industries are encouraged to utilize the sludge from CETPs as raw materials and a trial run is under process in Chettinad Cements at Puliyur.
 Similarly, the cement industries such as A.C.C, Madukarai and Grasim Industries, are conducting trial runs for utilizing paint sludge, tar waste, ETP sludge as incineration material.
 The Board has also issued authorization in this regard.

-Moreover, action will be taken to establish a common hazardous waste treatment storage and disposal facility at SIPCOT, Perundurai.
+Moreover, action will be taken to establish a common hazardous waste treatment storage and disposal facility at SIPCOT, Perundurai, Erode District.